VTUL-CDRS/BioImage-3DUnet-Model-Pipeline/training/README.md

 The `augmentation.py` script includes various data augmentation techniques that will be used during the training process to improve model robustness.

-## Training Configuration - `training_config.txt`
+## Training Configuration - `cyclical_training_config.txt`

-The `training_config.txt` file contains all the training parameters and paths required to train the model.
+The `training_config.txt` file contains all the training parameters and paths required to train the model using `train_with_cyclical_augmentations_random_sample_nonfix.py`.

 You can configure the following parameters within this file:

 - `modelfile`: Path to the model file where the trained model will be saved.
 - `inputfolder`: Path to the input data folder.